kuratahiroyuki/iACVP/README.md

  >gensim 4.0.1

 # Execution
-# 1 Setting current path
+# 1 Setting iACVP directory
- Users need to change the program_path according to their system in the following programs.
- In our case, we set program_path=/home/kurata/myproject/py3/ACVP_predictor.
- >dataconst.sh
- >w2vconst.sh
- >main.sh
- >shbmain.sh
- >analysis_net.py
- >analysis_ml.py
+ The directory structure given in the github should be conserved.

 # 2 Construction of training and test datasets
 ./